Student-Powered Fundraising Projects

 Conclusion

-Student entrepreneurship blends creativity, leadership, and business skills in ways few classroom experiences can match.
+School-based enterprises blend creativity, leadership, and business skills in ways few classroom experiences can match.
 By selecting the right technology and leveraging resources from AGC’s EmpowR Academy, schools can create programs that are both successful and sustainable.

 Start small, choose tools that fit your students’ ideas, and let EmpowR help every step of the way.
-Your students can turn their ideas into thriving businesses – and gain skills that last a lifetime.
+Your students can turn their ideas into thriving school-based businesses – and gain skills that last a lifetime.

 4 Easy Christmas Sublimation Gift Ideas